Rustin170506/tidb-analyze.slide/slides.md

 First off, you can analyze different parts of your database: tables, partitions, columns, and indexes.

 You also have the option to focus only on predicate columns.
-This means it will analyze the columns used in the conditions of your queries.
+This means it will analyze the columns used in the where clause of your queries.

 Plus, you can tweak a few settings, like specifying the number of top N items or the number of buckets.